-- Aisle Lights The low aisle lights will allow passengers to converse without using overhead lights that could be bothersome to a driver at night. - Docking Lights RS The docking lights illuminate the area at the side of the motorhome and are intended for use when parking in a campground at night. - Air Dump Switch Down on the side of the armrest is a switch (valve) that is part of the Freightliner air suspension.
+- Aisle Lights The low aisle lights will allow passengers to converse without using overhead lights that could be bothersome to a driver at night. - Docking Lights RS The docking lights illuminate the area at the side of the motorhome and are intended for use when parking in a campground at night. - Air Suspension Switch On the lower left side of the dash is a switch (valve) that is part of the Freightliner air suspension.
 There are two advantages to dumping the air, first it lowers the vehicle and makes the first step height easier to use, and second, without air in the suspension you may find it unnecessary to deploy the stabilizing/leveling jacks.